1967 Houston Astros season: April—May

+On Opening Day, April 11, Houston were triumphant over the Atlanta Braves, 6–1.
+Clete Boyer homered off Astros Opening Day starter Mike Cuellar in the top of the seventh, which broke a scoreless tie.
+During the bottom of the seventh, newcomer and former Brave, Eddie Mathews, greeted his old club with a run batted in (RBI) triple that scored Bob Aspromonte to tie the score, 1–1.
+The Astros tallied five more during the frame, including Cuellar's RBI single to plate batterymate John Bateman.
+Cuellar earned the complete game victory, yielding five hits with no base on balls and seven strikeouts.
+Houston earned just their second Opening Day victory since franchise inauguration day, 1962.

 Tensions arose during the May 18 contest versus the San Francisco Giants.
 A riot nearly ensued in the first inning when the Astros' Jimmy Wynn connected for a home run that struck the foul pole.
 Giants manager Herman Franks and umpire Shag Crawford nearly were in agreement that the ball traveled foul.
 However, tensions escalated again when Ollie Brown was ejected for something that he had not said.
 After the fracas that transpired, the Astros emerged with the win, 6–2.

 With winds blowing out at Wrigley Field on May 26, Houston won over the Chicago Cubs, 7–4.
 The Astros' Wynn, Rusty Staub, Joe Morgan, and Ron Davis each connected for home runs.
 At one point, in spite of being hit by a pitch, the Astros' John Bateman was permitted to remain in the batter's box and keep trying for a home run of his own.